Menarche: Effects of stress and social environment

 Other research has focused on the effect of childhood stress on timing of puberty, especially female.
 Stress is a vague term and studies have examined conditions ranging from family tensions or conflict to wartime refugee status with threat to physical survival.
-The more dire social conditions have been found to be associated with delay of maturation, an effect that may be compounded by dietary inadequacy.
-There is more uncertainty and mixed evidence as to whether milder degrees of stress or early-life under-nutrition can accelerate puberty in girls as would be predicted by life history theory and demonstrated in many other mammals.
+The more dire social conditions have been found to be associated with delay of maturation, an effect that is compounded by inadequate diet and nutrition.
+There is mixed evidence if milder degrees of stress can accelerate puberty in girls as would be predicted by life history theory and demonstrated in non-human mammals.

-The understanding of these environmental effects is incomplete and the following observations and cautions are relevant:
+The understanding of these environmental effects is incomplete and the following cautions are relevant: